Film and Visual Studies

 Students in G4 and above must meet annually with their dissertation committee in the spring term of each year to share and evaluate their progress on the dissertation.
 Students should contact their committee members, cc-ing the graduate coordinator, to set up this meeting, and should confirm in advance the date and hour of the meeting to the graduate coordinator.

 Program students are strongly encouraged to apply for a Dissertation Completion Fellowship (DCF) in the January/February application cycle of their fifth year.
-To qualify for the DCF, you will need to have completed two chapters at the time of application.
-If you plan on applying for the DCF, please be sure to meet in advance of the deadline with your chief advisor as well as the DGS.
+To qualify for the DCF, students will need to have completed two chapters at the time of application.
+Students planning on applying for the DCF should be sure to meet in advance of the deadline with their chief advisor as well as the DGS.

 Teaching